promethwill88/express-personal-api/README.md

 Follow the instructions here: [Deploying Express Apps to Heroku](https://github.com/SF-WDI-LABS/shared_modules/blob/master/how-to/heroku-mean-stack-deploy.md)

+**Note**: This is a general set of instructions for deploying to Heroku.
+You might want to bookmark it for the next time!
+We have set up a lot of this repo to be ready to deploy already, so you don't *need* to do all of the steps.
+You **DO** need to **follow steps 1-4, steps 6-7, and steps 10-11**.

 As you continue to work on this project, you'll need to remember to push your changes to heroku (just like you would with github!):

 ```bash